Merih Karaaslan: Architecture

-In Ankara, TERASEVLER site is merging inner and outer space be perceived as.
-There is also a garden space encircled by buildings, interiors and Interior has been converted, it is enriched with the fragmentation and enveloped the mass we initiated.
-The richness of color participated in the system as an element which skillfully.

 Karaaslan's design caught the other venues on a form and that the method is applied frequently and other studies.
 Contests are often used during the trial.

 Karaaslan has decided very quickly, within a few days the landing was a design's contribution to this approach.
 When it comes to a subject in front of a business, most of the time, memory, and from there to refer to certain patterns of Karaaslan, forms and uses.
 The Pavilion at Expo ' 92 in Turkey is captured in the form/image transformed in structure, and then ANDAŞ Bazaar in another market again.
 Government House of ALİAĞA in the Government House and the texture on the ZONGULDAK Office of the municipal Building block, for example Hotel Altindag's façade in the apartment, on the ground, and many cubic fragmentation Terasevler buildings is made of blocks of many public housing have been used frequently on your buildings.

-Since the earliest days of his life, the architecture profession, Karaaslan organizations demonstrated in a special part of your personality, fighting and architecture environment is very valuable to you.
-If Western countries (except for any country, even Turkey) had lived, will be able to access a much wider audience capacity with Karaaslan has, of course, human personality and its products.
+Since the earliest days of his life, the architecture profession, Karaaslan organizations demonstrated in a special part of personality, fighting and architecture environment.